Updated: October 2020

 Remember what we’re always saying: it’s 5 to 25 times more expensive to acquire a new customer than to retain an existing one.
 And, the success rate of selling to an existing customer is 60-70% vs 5-20% for new leads.

-For many businesses, it’s an incredibly tough time.
+For many businesses, it’s been an incredibly tough time.
 Now more than ever, it’s important to invest in your retention strategies.
 These initiatives could make a significant difference to your bottom line.

 Existing clients needs